philipwalton/blog/_articles/side-effects-in-css.md

 I've been saying for a long time that I think [BEM](http://www.smashingmagazine.com/2012/04/16/a-new-front-end-methodology-bem/) is the best methodology for writing CSS, and since many of these new methodologies are based on BEM, I've taken the time to check them out.
 What I find is that most of them make the same mistakes I made when I first started trying to write modular CSS.
 They take their favorite parts of all the popular methodologies and mix them together to form their own, personalized approach.

 The problem with mixing non-BEM features in with BEM is they can often destroy the safety net BEM creates for you.
 BEM is effective not because it gives you a bunch of options, but because it limits what you're allowed to do.
 It prevents you from shooting yourself in the foot.
-All of BEM's rules exist for good reason, and if you're going to suggest changing them, you'd better have a solid understanding of what those reasons are.
+All of BEM's rules exist for good reason, and if you're going to suggest changing them, you'd better know what those reasons are.

 Lots of frameworks provide structure and organization to your code, and consistency to your class names.
 If you think that's all BEM does, you're missing out on its single, most important feature.